grafana/loki/docs/sources/clients/promtail/logrotation.md

 The configuration for `logrotate` is usually located in `/etc/logrotate/`.

-It has a wide range of [options](https://man7.org/linux/man-pages/man8/logrotate.8.html) for compression, mailing, running scripts pre and post-rotation, etc.
+It has a wide range of [options](https://man7.org/linux/man-pages/man8/logrotate.8.html) for compression, mailing, running scripts pre- and post-rotation, etc.

 ### Kubernetes

-[Kubernetes Service Discovery in Promtail](https://grafana.com/docs/loki/latest/clients/promtail/scraping/#kubernetes-discovery) also uses file-based scraping.
+[Kubernetes Service Discovery in Promtail]({{<relref "./scraping.md">}}#kubernetes-discovery) also uses file-based scraping.
 Meaning, logs from your pods are stored on the nodes and Promtail scrapes them from those files.

 We can [configure](https://kubernetes.io/docs/concepts/cluster-administration/logging/#log-rotation) the `kubelet` process running on each node to manage log rotation via two configs.